asgood23/STATIONS/diverse-tomes/calvin-spellbook.md

 # Calvin's Spellbook

-*Spells created by a 7-year old.
+*Spells described by a 7-year old, transcribed directly by your humble servant.
 Use with caution.*

 Periodically updated.